aymnms/triforce-c/README.md

 ./output_name triangle-width
 ```

-Replace `output_name` with the name of the executable generated during compilation and `triangle-width` with the desired triangle size
+Replace `output_name` with the name of the executable generated during compilation and `triangle-width` with the desired triangle size.
+For the triforce, this is the width of the entire triforce.